November 16. Kazinform's timeline of major events

 International Day for Tolerance

-The International Day for Tolerance was instituted in 1995 at the 28th meeting of the UNESCO General Assembly when the Declaration of Principles on Tolerance was adopted.
+The International Day for Tolerance was established in 1995 at the 28th meeting of the UNESCO General Assembly when the Declaration of Principles on Tolerance was adopted.

 EVENTS

-1993 - First President of Kazakhstan-Elbasy Nursultan Nazarbayev is awarded a gold medal of the Economic Development and Marketing Guild of the city of Nuremberg, the Federal Republic of Germany.
-The medal is presented to the Kazakh leader for outstanding achievements in the development of international economic cooperation and in strengthening mutual understanding among the nations.
+1993 - President Nursultan Nazarbayev was awarded a gold medal of the Economic Development and Marketing Guild of the city of Nuremberg, the Federal Republic of Germany.
+The medal was presented to the Kazakh leader for outstanding achievements in development of international economic cooperation and in strengthening mutual understanding among the nations.

-2001 – The Joint Statement and the Treaty on Delimitation and Demarcation of the Kazakh-Uzbek State Border is signed.
+2001 - Joint Statement and the Treaty on Delimitation and Demarcation of the Kazakh-Uzbek State Border was signed.

-2005 - The town of Akkol in Akmola region hosts the presentation of the first ground complex for control over the space vehicles.
-The presentation is organized by JSC Republican Center for Space Communication and Electromagnetic Compatibility.
+2005 - The town of Akkol in Akmola region holds a presentation of the first ground complex for control over the space vehicles.
+The presentation was organized by the JSC Republican Centre for Space Communication and Electromagnetic Compatibility.

 2009 - The National Library of Kazakhstan holds a memorial procedure of cancellation of the stamp issued to celebrate the 100th jubilee of famous poet, playwright and scholar Abdilda Tazhibayev.